- Contact Details

 - Priority Disputes Amongst Insurers in Ontario: Reasonableness in an Imperfect WorldCanadian Journal of Insurance LawMarch, 2006

-Richard was called to the Bar in 1993 and has extensive experience in a broad range of litigation cases including; contract, shareholders, real estate, condominium, employment, construction and other disputes.
-Richard has also developed considerable experience in government litigation including: coroner’s inquests, licencing, general administrative and constitutional law.
+Richard was called to the Bar in 1993, and has extensive experience in a broad range of litigation cases including; contract, shareholders, real estate, condominium, employment, construction, defamation and other disputes.
+Richard has also developed considerable experience in government litigation including: coroner’s inquests, licencing, general administrative, Indigenous and constitutional law.
 In addition to extensive trial experience, Richard appears regularly in appeal courts and has acted on numerous landmark cases at the Supreme Court of Canada and Court of Appeal for Ontario.
 Richard graduated from Osgoode Hall Law School.

-His wide-ranging experience has been recognized by the Law Society of Ontario who, in September 2009, granted Richard the designation of Certified Specialist (Civil Litigation).
-Richard was recently appointed to act as a “Friend of the Court” to the Ontario Divisional Court, on an administrative law appeal.
+- Recognition by the Law Society of Ontario who, in September 2009, granted Richard the designation of Certified Specialist (Civil Litigation).

-Richard’s current clients include “blue chip” real estate companies, publically traded corporations, a Provincial Law Society and its insurer, and an Indigenous Police Services Board.
+Richard’s current clients include “blue chip” real estate companies, public and private corporations, a Provincial Law Society and its insurer, and Indigenous Governing Agencies.

 - Struthmann v.
 Struthmann, 2020 ONSC 759